The uses and abuses of hypnosis

 Muddied intention

 The intention of the therapist delivering the intervention is massively important in terms of outcomes.
 Indeed, if there is sincere intent to help a person, even a therapist who is not technically hugely proficient can get a good result.
 However, rare are those who can put their egos totally aside – and that means rare among therapists too.
 Ego can present a particular pitfall for some who use hypnotherapy, as they have discovered that it is easy to put people into trance, whereas, to most people, it seems a mysterious process.
 They might even have convinced themselves that it requires immense skill and specific shenanigans involving arm levitation and so on, so their egos puff up and that is hugely damaging to patients.
 (One of the reasons that we encourage practitioners to use the term guided imagery rather than hypnosis is to prevent misconceptions on the part of both therapist and client.)
 Fortunately, one of our innate resources, which is complementary to the focused trance state, is what Dr Arthur Deikman termed our ‘observing self’.
-At a biological level, this awareness occurs when we relax and the neocortex can function without excessive emotional interference, enabling us to look at reality more objectively – and recognise if we are too carried away with ourselves.
+At a biological level, this awareness occurs when we relax and our executive brain functions can operate without excessive emotional interference, enabling us to look at reality more objectively – and recognise if we are too carried away with ourselves.

 Creating false (illusory) memories